shivammathur/setup-php/README.md

 - name: Setup PHP without composer
   uses: shivammathur/setup-php@v2
   with:
-    php-version: '7.4'
+    php-version: '8.0'
     tools: none
 ```

 - Scripts `phpize` and `php-config` are set up with the same version as of the input PHP version.

-- The latest version of `blackfire` cli is setup when `blackfire` is specified in tools input.
+- The latest version of `blackfire` cli is set up when `blackfire` is specified in tools input.
 Please refer to the [official documentation](https://blackfire.io/docs/integrations/ci/github-actions "Blackfire.io documentation for GitHub Actions") for using `blackfire` with GitHub Actions.

 - Tools `prestissimo` and `composer-prefetcher` will be skipped unless `composer:v1` is also specified in tools input.
 It is recommended to drop `prestissimo` and use `composer v2`.